 Eyes: Blue/ glowing red, blue, or white when using powers

 Ashake was an ancient Egyptian sorceress who appeared in The New Mutants #32.
+Ashake is a descendant of Ayesha of Balobedu, the rain queen, a priestess from the Hyborian Age.
 In her initial appearance, she encountered the New Mutants Illyana Rasputin and Dani Moonstar as a result of Rasputin's mutant teleportation error, and Magik and Mirage traveled back through space and time to ancient Cairo, Egypt, where they were immediately pursued by Pharoh's guards.
 The two young ladies were rescued by an illusion cast by Ashake.
 The elder sorceress welcomed them into her home, where Magik immediately took note of her uncanny resemblance to their friend and mentor Ororo Munroe, Storm of the X-Men.
 Ashake explained to the young mutants that she is an ancestor of Ororo, who would be her granddaughter many generations removed; and that it was she who drew them back, stating that she felt them tumbling precariously through time.
 Ashake then offered them both sanctuary and a means to return to their home.
 The following morning, Ashake used a guiding and teleportation spell to assist the young mutants back safely to their time.

 Ashake’s New Mutants debut was later greatly enhanced and slightly altered for the magic-based mini-series Mystic Arcana, in which she is seen as the creatrix of the tarot system of divination and used it to specifically locate Magik and Mirage.
 Shortly after saving them and granting them refuge, Magik approached Ashake while her teammate slept, asking for clarification regarding magick.
 Ashake explained to the young mutant sorceress her own matrilineal powers and her devotion to the gods, especially patronage of Ma’at, and attempted to give Magik a measure of hope concerning the darkness within her.
 However, their tutelage was interrupted when Ashake sensed the evil sorcerer Heka Nut coming for them.
 After cloaking Mirage in an invisibility spell, the two women of magick attempt to defend against the assault of Heka Nut’s minions, but they both fall in battle and are captured.
 While in his captivity, Heka Nut informed them that he wanted the Sword of Bone, a weapon of raw power that is one of the Cornerstones of Creation created by the Elder Gods, and he commanded them to procure it for him, taking Ashake’s soul hostage to ensure is demands were met.
 Despite pleas from Ashake, Magik reluctantly agreed to the quest, and the two successfully acquired the sword relinquishing the relic to Heka Nut.
 But they found, to Heka Nut's dismay, that the sword only responds to those of pure spirit.
 Magik attacked the wicked sorcerer with her own Soulsword, dissociating him from his powers and freeing Ashake’s soul from his grasp (why Magik didn't just do this in the first place remains unaddressed).
 Rather than killing him, Ashake explained that he was once a good man and mediator for the gods, but that his power tempted him, speaking in metaphor that the fault is not the urn’s but its maker.
 His previously brilliant mind shattered, Heka Nut would wander the Egyptian dessert aimlessly as Ashake sealed his dark magicks in a mystic urn and surrendered them to the sphinx Ammut for safe keeping.
 Wishing them well, Ashake then used her magick to send the young mutants on their way.